AyeZeeCodes/pizza-ordering-website/README.md

 #Pizza ordering Website
 ###Description
 This is a simple website interface that lets you order a pizza.
 The goal of this site is to practice using objects, constructors, and prototypes.
-View the project [Pizza Project](https://ayezeecodes.github.io/pizza-ordering-website") here.
+View the [pizza project](https://ayezeecodes.github.io/pizza-ordering-website) here.

 ###Project requirements
 * Allow the user to choose toppings and size for the pizza they'd like to order.